Are you interested in becoming a concession vendor?

 The proposed good(s) and/or service(s) relate to the recreational use of the park(s) to be served.

-The uniqueness of the proposed concession at the park(s) to be served.
+The uniqueness of the proposed concession at the County Park(s) to be served.

 The professional standing and business history of the proposed Concessionaire.

 The proposed presentation of the good(s) and service(s) to be offered and the method by which they are proposed to be delivered.

 The need for additional service providers.